mackenziecoral/CompanyAppOct/README.md

 Oracle database and stream the well master data.
 Spatial overlays are loaded lazily from the shapefile directories.

+### Production analytics

+The Streamlit port now mirrors the analytical workflows offered in the Shiny implementation:

+- **Single well analysis** – inspect converted monthly volumes, daily rates, and cumulative totals for a selected well and download the results.
+- **Filtered group cumulative** – aggregate production for the set of wells currently visible on the map, respecting the product filters and custom date window.
+- **Type curve analysis** – align wells by months on production to build average and percentile curves using BOE rates.
+- **Operator group cumulative** – compare operator-level production over a chosen period independent of the spatial filters.

+All production queries stream monthly PDEN data from Oracle in batches and cache the result to `.parquet` files inside the `cache/` directory to avoid repeat round-trips during a session.

 ### Why Polars?

 Polars executes most transformations in native Rust and automatically